Code-Institute-Submissions/MattTomEd-MS2Foodle/README.md

 # Surface plane

 ## Colour Scheme
-White text will be laid on top of black windows and a dark background to ensure the contact is maintained.
+White text will be laid on top of black windows and a dark background to ensure the contrast is maintained.

 ## Typography
-Google's Poppins font is used for most text. sans serif is used if these fonts are unable to be retrieved.
+Google's Poppins font is used for most text.
+Sans serif is used if these fonts are unable to be retrieved.

 ## Imagery
 A background image of a meal is used to add style to the page.
 The API retrieves a recipe image when a user chooses to look at a recipe summary.